-Every day, our dedicated staff and volunteers work with kids, adults, and families in our communities - your community - who need help.
+Every day, our dedicated staff and volunteers work with kids, adults and families in our communities – your community – who need help.
 We are working hard to provide superior service at a low cost.
-However, more people are without medical coverage and lack other resources to pay for service.
+However, many people are without medical coverage and lack other resources to pay for service.

 - Help us continue to reach out to individuals who are isolated and depressed.
 From a young girl who is coping with the grief of losing her mother, to an elderly lady living on her own and fighting depression.
 These are your neighbors – perhaps even your family.
 Your support helps us take care of our community.

 - We all read about the suicides that happen around us.
 What we don't read about are the suicides that are avoided because someone called for help.
 Help us keep our vital services available to everyone.

 No matter who you are, there is something that you can do to help:

 - Of course, one option is to give financial support – whatever you can afford.

 - We also need donated items for our crisis houses and our offices – see our wish list (PDF).

 - Volunteering time to do yard work or painting at one of the houses, or helping out at our main office would be a big help, too.